 Do the same thing with the candy for the second tier but make sure that your box is right side up so that the opening faces up.
 You will fill this later.

-After adding the Airheads we glued the Tootsie Pops to the inside of the smaller hat box all along the edge, behind the Airheads.
+After adding the Airheads I glued the Tootsie Pops to the inside of the smaller hat box all along the edge, behind the Airheads.

 Place the second tier on top of the first.
 Hot glue it in place if you’d like to keep it stable.

-Then we placed the floral foam down into the box and added the lollipops but sticking the sticks in there.
+Then I placed the floral foam down into the box and added the lollipops but sticking the sticks in there.

 Finish it off by putting your filler candy down into the open spots-between the two layers and in the top around the lollipops.